Laurie Stone, L.Ac.

 - despite all that goes wrong with symptoms, there is so much that is going right in the body and we need to encourage that;

-- all the little things matter - the food you eat day in and day out, the posture you sit in, the positive or negative thoughts you think and rethink all day long;
+- all the little things matter - our daily habits, the positive or negative thoughts we think and rethink all day long;

 - restoring proper function has a better long term impact on health than simply suppressing symptoms; and